Jack-Q/blog/source/_posts/2017-02-23-javaee-training-note-day-04.md

 (That is form the layer closest to the user client to server)

-* the representation layer: including the Spring MVC controller and the JSP pages (or other view thchnologies).
-Control the appearnce of the whole application;
+* the representation layer: including the Spring MVC controller and the JSP pages (or other view technologies).
+Control the appearance of the whole application;

-* the bussiness layer: including the logic for core functionalities of the application.
+* the business layer: including the logic for core functionalities of the application.
-  These logic are sharable to multiple controllers and genarally named as Service;
+  These logic are sharable to multiple controllers and generally named as Service;

-* the presistence layer: including the data access object (DAO) and directly interact with the server;
+* the persistence layer: including the data access object (DAO) and directly interact with the server;

 * the entity: object model that holds the data in memory.

-### Hibernate as presistence layer
+### Hibernate as persistence layer

 Some beans are required to integrate Hibernate into Spring MVC.
 The xml definition are listed as follows: